varens/SeeYouCM-Thief/README.md

 ```
 # SeeYouCM Thief

 Simple tool to automatically download and parse configuration files from Cisco phone systems searching for SSH credentials.

-Will also optionally enumerate active directory users from the UDS API.
+This fork adds the ability to specify a file with a list of phone IPs and removes any subnet reverse lookup operations.

 ## Blog
 https://www.trustedsec.com/blog/seeyoucm-thief-exploiting-common-misconfigurations-in-cisco-phone-systems/

 ## Usage

-Sometimes the CUCM server supplies a list of hostnames.
-Without specifying a phone IP address the script will attempt to
-download every config in the listing.

-`./thief.py -H <Cisco CUCM Server> [--verbose]`

-OR

-if that doesnt work try using the --phone setting which will parse the web interface for the CUCM address and will do a reverse lookup for other phones in the same subnet.

-`./thief.py --phone <Cisco IP Phoner> [--verbose]`

-OR

-if that doesnt work you can specify a subnet to scan with reverse lookups using

-`./thief.py --subnet <subnet to scan> [--verbose]`

-### User Enumeration
-To optionally enumerate Active Directory users from the UDS api on the CUCM add `--userenum` and it will automatically bruteforce through the API aa-zz to return a list of users.

-`./thief.py -H <CUCM server> --userenum`
+Specify an IP address for a single phone, optionally saving its configuration file to a given directory:

+`./thief.py <phone-ip> [--verbose|-v] [--save|-s <dir-to-save-conf-files>]`

+Same as above but performed on a list of phone IPs:

+`./thief.py <phone-ip-list-file> [--verbose|-v] [--save|-s <dir-to-save-conf-files>]`

 ## Setup
 `python3 -m pip install -r requirements.txt`

-## Docker
-`docker build . -t name thief:latest`

-`docker run thief:latest`